kihahu/dendron-notes/vault/books.tech.data-intensive-applications.ch7-transactions.md

         - always-increasing transaction ID
             ![](/assets/images/2020-11-11-22-47-29.png)
         - when reading, only read the latest committed version of the row with write tx id < read tx id
+    - **Indexes**
+        - option 1: index simply point to all versions of an object, filter at read time
+        - option 2: (PostgreSQL) avoid index updates if diff version on the same page
+        - option 3: append-only B-trees - updates generate a new page. all parents up to root is copied and updated to new.  a particular root is a consistent snapshot of the database at the point in time when it was created. require background compaction and garbage collection.

+- naming confusion
+    - different DB call it differently, and actual guarantees are different
+    - because SQL standard has flawed defintion for **repeatable read** -